RicardoRamirez-gif/DataQualityChecker_DotNet/README.md

 # 🚀 Data Quality Validation Service (C# / .NET Core)

 This repository demonstrates a **robust and architecturally mature solution** for data contract validation.
-It is designed to be integrated as a high-availability **backend microservice**, essential for high-volume systems like DraftKings.
+It is designed to be integrated as a high-availability **backend microservice**, essential for high-volume systems.

 ***